rcornwell/TinyTcl/ReadMe.md

 	// Process escape character.
 	func UnEscape(str string) (string, int)

 Converts a string with numbers in it, into numbers.
 The arguments are the string to evaluate, default base, and position in the string to start looking for a number.
-Returns are the converted number, then position to continue for more numbers, and true/false depending on whether a number was conveted.
+Returns are the converted number, then position to continue for more numbers, and true/false depending on whether a number was converted.
 Formats are +/-digits.
 0 indicates octal, 0x indicates hex.

 	func ConvertStringToNumber(str string, base int, pos int) (int, int, bool)